guydunton/guydunton.github.io/_projects/asteroids-redux.md

 These are the bad practices I noticed as I went through the code, as well as how I removed/fixed:

 - Singletons & Managers- It seams I really liked singletons at one time.
-Removing all the hidden dependencies on singletones was a touph job but made all dependencies clearer.
+Removing all the hidden dependencies on singletones was a tough job but made all dependencies clearer.
 - Raw Pointers- Passing raw pointers left a lot of spots that would break at any code change.
 The QuadTree class in particular used raw pointers to keep track of objects and changing this to smart pointers fixed a lot of use-after-delete bugs.
 - Initialize Functions- I have changed a lot of the classes away from 2 step initialization.
 There just isn't really a need for it and objects shouldn't be possible to use before they are correctly initialized.
-- Ignoring Language/Standard Library- I had an additinonal dependency on a library called "fast delegate" which I completely removed in favour of lambdas and std::function.
+- Ignoring Language/Standard Library- I had an additional dependency on a library called "fast delegate" which I completely removed in favour of lambdas and std::function.

 ### Conclusion